-Greek coffee, with its special aroma and thick, full flavour, was the most popular drink from the creation of the Greek state until the Second World War, when it started, slowly and gradually, to be sidelined.
+Greek coffee, with its special aroma and thick, full flavour, was the most popular drink from the creation of the Greek state until the Second World War.
+It was then that it gradually became sidelined.

-The first form of shop that served coffee in Greece was without a doubt the “kafenio”, the Greek word for coffee shop.
-The first coffee shops opened in Greece during the last years of Turkish rule and serve Greek coffee, drinks and some pastries.
+The first form of shop that served coffee in Greece was without a doubt the “kafenio,” the Greek word for coffee shop.
+The first coffee shops opened in Greece during the last years of Turkish rule and served Greek coffee, drinks and some pastries.

-Despite the years that passed, these coffee shops did not evolve much, as they remain simple, popular places, where almost exclusively male customers get together and play cards or talk about politics.
+Despite the years that passed, these coffee shops did not evolve much.
+They they remain simple popular places, where mostly male customers get together and play cards or talk about politics.